 FIGURE 6.
 Internal wiring, showing the mounting of the circuit board and the cabling to the front and rear panels.

-The ExpressPCB schematic and PCB files can be found at the article link.
+The ExpressPCB schematic and PCB files can be found in the downloads.

 Each of the test points for ground — +5V, -5V, TP1, TP2, and TP3 — is made of a short length of solid hook-up wire.
 One end is soldered into a hole in the PCB, and the free end is formed into a loop for easy grabbing by clip leads or test probes.